w3ihong/dental_clinic_chatbot/README.md

 ## Approach and Design Choices

 My approach prioritizes performance, cost and user experience.
 The use of OpenAI for both Q&A generation and input interpretation increases accuracy and adaptability, while FAISS ensures scalability.
-The system is fully local, lightweight, and easy to extend.
+The system is fully local, lightweight, and extensible.

 ### Data Extraction
 - Text extracted from PDF using PyMuPDF